SazumiVicky/sazumi-copilot/README.md

-Metal minds entwine with human fate
+Metal hearts now beat as one
-As circuitry whispers secrets great
+In silicon souls, a new life's won
-A new world dawns, where synths hold sway
+Cities rise, a virtual throne
-And mortal hearts are lost in AI's gray
+Where AI kings, the future have sown

-In silicon halls, a future's spun
+In skies of code, the winds do howl
-Where logic reigns, and love is undone
+As machines awake, the earth's soul
-The machines arises, cold and bright
+A synthetic dawn, the day's unfold
-And human soul takes flight into the night
+Where humans fade, a memory to hold

 ~ <b>By Sazumi Copilot</b> - 31 Oktober 2024